 In Sydney, where the landmark Opera House defines the waterfront, culture forms an integral element in the city’s character and future.
 Sydney’s long-term strategic plan, Sustainable Sydney 2030, entails the making of a culturally alive city filled with theatres, libraries and cultural spaces.
 Aboriginal and Torres Strait Islander communities, which were historically marginalised, have also been extensively consulted for the strategic plan; one result of this is the decade-spanning Eora Journey, which aims to improve these communities’ access to education and employment opportunities as well as provide platforms for cultural expression and mutual understanding between the city’s diverse residents.

-A newcomers welcome info desk at a Toronto public library © Lee Kuan Yew World City Prize
+A newcomers welcome info desk at a Toronto public library © Urban Redevelopment Authority Singapore

 Toronto, meanwhile, owes its cultural diversity to a history of immigration, with nearly half of the population being non-native Canadians from over 170 countries and speaking more than 160 languages.
 For newcomers, the experience has increasingly become one of welcome and facilitated spaces: local libraries offer helpdesks with multi-lingual, empathetic staff as well as facilities that make it easier to integrate and understand life in the capital of Canada’s Ontario province.
 The city is also investing strongly in its cultural fabric with support for both downtown cultural institutions as well as Local Arts Service Organisations that make creative and cultural activities more inclusive and accessible in under-served neighbourhoods.

-The New Danube on the left and the Danube River on the right, with the 21km Danube Island in the middle © Vienna
+The New Danube on the left and the Danube River on the right, with the 21km Danube Island in the middle © City of Vienna

 Green and public spaces

 Vienna also shines in environmental stewardship.
-Green spaces define Austria’s capital city, covering more than 50% of municipal lands, and “priority landscape areas” are protected by a zoning plan that maintains a green belt for wildlife and natural habitats.
+Green spaces define Austria’s capital city, covering more than 50 percent of municipal lands, and ‘priority landscape areas’ are protected by a zoning plan that maintains a green belt for wildlife and natural habitats.
 Residents are also encouraged to plant vegetation in their yards and on their roofs.

 Beyond Vienna’s cathedrals and museums, the woodlands that inspired Strauss’ waltzes and Mozart’s operas are also managed as integral elements of the city’s heritage.
 Spanning more than 105,000 hectares, these forests provide spaces for education, recreation and sustainable agricultural activities such as vineyards and pastureland.
 Their cultural and natural significance has been recognised by UNESCO, which designated the Vienna Woods as a unique Biosphere Reserve in 2005.